hawkinsw/medava/README.md

 }
 ```

 If you are familiar with the signature of the `main` function in C and C++, nothing about this declaration will be surprising.
 The signature is defining a method (technically a `static` method) named `main` that takes an array (of variable length) of `String`s as a parameter.
-That array is filled with the values that are given on the *command line* when the program is executed.
+That array is filled with the values that are given on the _command line_ when the program is executed.
 For the Medava application, we do not accept any input from the user when they execute the program so we will not deal with the `args` parameter any further.
 Even though our application will not take any input from the user on the command line, we *must* keep that parameter. (*Note*: In C/C++, the `main` function also includes parameters where values from the command line are made accessible to be programmer.
 However, in C/C++, naming that parameter is optional.)

 What do the other components of the declaration indicate?
 There's a `static` and a `public`.
 We will talk about `public` later so let's focus on `static` here.
 Before doing that, we have to see more context around the `main` function.
 Notice that the `main` function is actually in a class!
 Why?
 Because everything in Java has to be in a class.
 In that sense, Java can be called a pure OOP language.
 Unlike C++ where standalone functions are allowed (because it is a hybrid between imperative and object-oriented), everything in Java must be contained in a class.

 If everything is a class, then all the subprograms that we define in Java are actually methods (which is not only the academic term of art in object-oriented programming for procedures that operate on the data in an instance of an abstract data type (Gamma, E., Helm, R., Johnson, R., & Vlissides, J. (1994).
 Design patterns: Elements of reusable object-oriented software.
 Addison Wesley.) but it is also the language-specific term that Java uses).
-Based on the definition of a method, we would expect that in order to execute one we must have instantiated an object of the type in which that method is declared!
+Based on the definition of a method, we would expect that in order to execute one, we must have instantiated an object of the type in which that method is declared (otherwise, that method would not have any data on which to execute)!
 Normally, yes, that would be the case.
-However, using `static` keyword modifier on a method makes that method a static method and gives the programmer the power to be able to invoke that method without having to instantiate its containing class.
+However, using the `static` keyword modifier on a method makes that method a static method and gives the programmer the power to be able to invoke that method without having to instantiate its containing class.
 In this case, we do not have to instantiate a `SupplyChain` class to be able to call `main`.

 The syntax for invoking a non-`static` method requires an instance of the class:

 ```Java